interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 17 October

 * *45 mins* Prepare for supervisor meeting with new meeting document and getting a demo ready.
 Also update timelog.

+## Week 4

+### 18 October

+* *4 hours* Rework current step model and change brute force algorithm (while at it refactor).
+This fixed the p5js error earlier reported.
+* *2 hours* Change drawing service based on new step model and refactor

+### 19 October

+* *1 hour* Add depdency injection to the webpage after model changes
+* *2 hours* Implement playback functionality prototype - this includes play, pause, step forward, step back and reset (unstyled)
+* *0.5 hours* Add change of speed slider
+* *0.5 hours* Add pseudocode parser back in

+### 21 October

+* *2 hours* Implementation of BM algorithm with setup steps
+* *1 hour* Add BM link via dependency injection and implement pseudocode parsing for BM
+* *1.5 hours* Implement base animations for BM (no preprocessing animations)

+### 22 October

+* *1 hour* Extraction of functions shared between brute force and BM implementation

+### 22 October

+* *1.5 hours* Fix logical errors with BM and related animation.
+Also refactor the class to be more readable.
+* *0.5 hours* Prepare for supervisor meeting by updating timelog and meeting document.